Marwari horse - Breeds & Info

 Marwari Horse Article and Photos Copyrighted - see credits below

-Most do not think of India when horse breeding is concerned, but the Marwari horse of India is certainly a fine accomplishment of the Indian horse breeders.
-It is an old and refined breed, with unique features and qualities, and closely related to the Kathiawari breed, also of India.
+The Marwari horse of India is certainly a fine accomplishment of the Indian horse breeders.
+It is an old and refined breed, with unique features and qualities, and closely related to the Kathiawari breed,

-There is a tale of Arab horses obtained from a shipwreck off the West Indian coast to have been influential in the foundation of the breed, but it is obvious that the same refined ancient horse which became ancestral to the Arab has left its mark everywhere in southern Asia.
+There is a tale of Arab horses obtained from a shipwreck off the West Indianbeing influential in the foundation of the Marwari breed, but it is obvious that the same refined ancient horse which became ancestral to the Arab has left its mark everywhere in southern Asia.
 There is no need, therefore, for any Arab crosses to explain the emergence of the Marwari horse, or the Kathiawari.
 What these horses are they could have become simply by selective breeding.

 The breed was developed in medieval times, when horse breeding was the main occupation during the period of Mogul Akbar, resulting in a cavalry of reportedly over 50,000 horses.
 The feats attributed to horses of this breed in combat are bordering the incredible.
 They are held in high esteem for their phantastic courage, endurance, hardiness, and intimate relationship with their masters, placing their masters welfare before their own.

-As with so many other breeds, when the need for a cavalry dropped to zero, the Marwari horse breed came close to extinction.
+As with so many other breeds, when the need for a cavalry dropped to zero, the Marwari came close to extinction.
 In 1930, Maharaja Umaid Singhji started an intensive attempt to save this valuable breed, which had taken centuries to develop.
-Scouts were sent all over the state to find the best remaining stallions and mares.
+Scouts were sent all over the state to find the best remaining stallions and mares

 The status of the breed is still that of being rare, but its breeding is supported by the Indian government and not really in a precarious state.
 With the prestigious purpose of the war horse gone, they are now used for wedding ceremonies, or for such lowly jobs even as pulling taxi carriages.